Spinal muscular atrophy: Causes

 Spinal muscular atrophy is caused by a genetic mutation in the SMN1 gene.

 Human chromosome 5 contains two nearly identical genes at location 5q13: a telomeric copy SMN1 and a centromeric copy SMN2.
-In healthy individuals, the SMN1 gene codes the survival of motor neuron protein (SMN) which, as its name says, plays a crucial role in survival of motor neurons.
+In healthy individuals, the SMN1 gene codes for the survival of motor neuron protein (SMN) which, as its name suggests, plays a crucial role in the survival of motor neurons.
 The SMN2 gene, on the other hand – due to a variation in a single nucleotide (840.C→T) – undergoes alternative splicing at the junction of intron 6 to exon 8, with only 10–20% of SMN2 transcripts coding a fully functional survival of motor neuron protein (SMN-fl) and 80–90% of transcripts resulting in a truncated protein compound (SMNΔ7) which is rapidly degraded in the cell.

 In individuals affected by SMA, the SMN1 gene is mutated in such a way that it is unable to correctly code the SMN protein – due to either a deletion occurring at exon 7 or to other point mutations (frequently resulting in the functional conversion of the SMN1 sequence into SMN2).
-Almost all people, however, have at least one functional copy of the SMN2 gene (with most having 2–4 of them) which still codes 10–20% of the usual level of the SMN protein, allowing some neurons to survive.
-In the long run, however, the reduced availability of the SMN protein results in gradual death of motor neuron cells in the anterior horn of spinal cord and the brain.
+Almost all people, however, have at least one functional copy of the SMN2 gene (with most having 2–4 of them), which still codes 10–20% of the usual level of the SMN protein, allowing some neurons to survive.
+In the long run, however, the reduced availability of the SMN protein results in the gradual death of motor neuron cells in the anterior horn of spinal cord and the brain.
 Skeletal muscles, which all depend on these motor neurons for neural input, now have decreased innervation (also called denervation), and therefore have decreased input from the central nervous system (CNS).
 Decreased impulse transmission through the motor neurons leads to decreased contractile activity of the denervated muscle.
 Consequently, denervated muscles undergo progressive atrophy (waste away).

-Muscles of lower extremities are usually affected first, followed by muscles of upper extremities, spine and neck and, in more severe cases, pulmonary and mastication muscles.
-Proximal muscles are always affected earlier and to a greater degree than distal muscles.
+Muscles of lower extremities are usually affected first, followed by muscles of the upper extremities, spine, and neck, and, in more severe cases, pulmonary and mastication muscles.
+Proximal muscles are usually affected earlier and to a greater degree than distal muscles.